Obsidian logo

 How do backlinks work in Obsidian?

-This is called backlinking and is really the power of Obsidian brought into one experience.
-The idea is to connect a note you already have in your system and build it from there.
+This is called backlinking, and Obsidian's power is brought into one experience.
+The idea is to connect a note in your system and build it from there.
 You can also see the word count and characters that you've used per note.

 Obsidian - Backlinks

 This is where the real magic comes in with Obsidian, is you can go and see the graph view, which will allow you to get a perspective of all of the notes you've created in your account and how they connect up.
-Obviously, you need to start using backlinking to be able to see those relationships merge, but this is a really interesting offering.
-N
+You need to start using backlinking to be able to see those relationships merge, but this is an exciting offering.
+This is well explained by people like Nick Milo, Obsidian expert.

 Many people use Obsidian to build relationships between notes, allowing you to enhance them and see how they interconnect.
 Obsidian uses local-first, which means you can view notes offline, but you can use it without storing data outside of your device.
 You can sync it with other devices (say you have iOS and Windows), but you would need the Obsidian sync pricing, which allows you to sync and have E2E notes.
 Obsidian also works with markdown, which means you can take easy notes and move between apps.